theforeman/theforeman.org/plugins/foreman_discovery/4.0/index.md

 new column, set to a blank value.
 To show multiple columns, separate fact names by comma.

+The discovery view uses regular expressions to decide which category each fact belongs to, it's possible to change the regular expression used for each category by changing the values of discovery_facts_category_name (a valid regex will need to be given instead).

 ## 3.2 Foreman Proxy Discovery plugin

 Make sure *foreman_url* setting is present in the Foreman Proxy configuration file.